nyinyithann/nyinyithann.github.io/_posts/2019-1-30-Hello-World.md

 title: Hello World!
 ---

-This post is just to test Rust syntax highlighting in Solarized Dark theme.
+This post is just to test Rust syntax highlighting on GitHub page.
 Here is a valid syntax in Rust.

 ```rust